-During the fiscal year ended March 31, 2015, the Company realized operating expenses of \$2,396,309, an increase when compared to \$1,388,643 realized during the same period in the prior fiscal year ended March 31, 2014.
+During the interim period ended June 30, 2016, the Company realized operating expenses of \$1,521,193, an increase when compared to \$350,594 realized in the same interim period during the prior fiscal year.
 Operating expenses are comprised primarily of labor, management, contracted labor and equipment, utilities, fuel, and other associated expenses incurred at the Company's Krone-Endora at Venetia project.
-The increase was attributable to increased operating levels associated with the continued advancement of the project.
-During the course of the fiscal year, the costs associated with various expansions were capitalized by the operating entities of the Company and reported as such for the first and second fiscal quarters of 2015.
-As a result, in the fiscal quarters ended June 30 and September 30, 2015, operating expenses were reduced to reflect this capital allocation to exploration and evaluation assets.
-However, consistent with IFRS practices, on a consolidated annual basis, these related costs (approximately \$408,000) are to be treated as an expense.
-As a result, the operating expenses in the Company's March 31, 2015 the Company continued to focus its efforts on the advancement of requirements necessary to support the stated objectives associated with advancing the Krone-Endora at Venetia to aid the Company in its determination of final production decisions for the project.
+The increase was attributable to significantly increased operating levels associated with the continued advancement of the project, and added short-term operating costs associated with the refinements being made on the project's large diamond recovery cycle including the testing of a Tomra XRT final recovery system.
+During the interim period ended June 30, 2016 the Company continued to focus its efforts on the advancement of requirements necessary to support the stated objectives associated with advancing the Krone-Endora at Venetia project and to aid the Company in its determination of final production decisions for the project.